- Asian and Middle Eastern Studies

 Key dates for the OLAT

 - Registration opens: early September

 - Registration deadline: 15 October by 18:00 BST (this is the same as the UCAS application deadline)

 - Test date: 3 November 2021 (for 2022 entry).
 You must sit the test in the year you intend to apply.

 Where can I find out more?

-The OLAT is developed and used by the University of Oxford's Faculty of Oriental Studies, and administered by the Admissions Testing Service.
+The OLAT is developed and used by the University of Oxford's Faculty of Asian and Middle Eastern Studies, and administered by Cambridge Assessment Admissions Testing.

 University of Oxford